 Go through your entire narrative using the prompts, and even if you are not writing a fairy tale, you should still get the ideas you need to point you in the right direction.
 If you didn't get all the information you wanted to include the first time, keep starting over until you do, and you will be successful.

-If you want to use the the Story Spine, we highly recommend Plottr as a way of helping you structure your story.
+If you want to use the the Story Spine, I highly recommend Plottr as a way of helping you structure your story.

 Plottr has templates for dozens of different storytelling techniques, including Story Spine.
 It uses helpful prompts and guides to help you outline each scene in your story, each character that you need to build, etc.

-It is also our choice for the best outlining software.
+It is also my choice for the best outlining software.

 FAQs on the Story Spine